 Whereas with an independent contractor, you are expected to uphold the agreement for a specific time period.

 So, you gain a tremendous amount of flexibility by hiring a W2 employee.

 And unless you classify your worker as an independent contractor, the default classification for someone working for your business is a W2 Employee.

 Now there are some laws & regulations for W2 employees.

 Firstly, and of course, you have to pay a minimum wage for the time they’ve worked, which is set by state and federal laws.

-Also, you’re expected to withhold taxes on behalf of your employee such as social security and Medicare taxes..
+Also, you’re expected to withhold taxes on behalf of your employees such as social security and Medicare taxes.